-SAGE-105, SAGE-324 and SAGE-689
+SAGE-324 and SAGE-689

-SAGE-105 and SAGE-324 are novel neuroactive steroids that, like SAGE-547 and SAGE-217, target synaptic and extrasynaptic GABAA receptors.
-In late 2016, we initiated non-clinical studies of SAGE-105 and SAGE-324 with a focus on orphan epilepsies and indications involving GABA hypofunction.
-Based on data generated with SAGE-217 showing dose-related anticonvulsant activity in multiple acute seizure and chronic epilepsy models, we plan to develop SAGE-105 or SAGE-324 as an oral therapy for rare neurologic conditions associated with high frequencies of seizures, such as Tuberous Sclerosis, Dravet, Rett, PCDH-19, Dup15q and Lennox-Gastaut syndromes, all of which have small patient populations and an unmet medical need for additional treatment options to treat the seizures.
+SAGE-324 and SAGE-689 are novel neuroactive steroids that, like brexanolone and SAGE-217, target synaptic and extrasynaptic GABAA receptors.
+We are currently conducting IND-enabling studies of SAGE-324, and expect to commence Phase 1 clinical trials of SAGE-324 in 2018.
+We expect our future development programs for SAGE-324, if Phase 1 is successful, will focus on epileptiform disorders, essential tremor and other indications involving GABA hypofunction.
 SAGE-689 is a novel positive allosteric modulator of GABAA receptors shown to have anticonvulsant, anxiolytic and sedative properties in animal models.
 The characteristics of SAGE-689 include a wide therapeutic window to allow for modulation of the GABAA receptor without inducing deep anesthesia, and a short half-life to permit rapid onset and loss of activity.
-In 2015, we filed an IND for SAGE-689 with an intended focus on the treatment of SE patients whose seizures have not resolved after treatment with BDZs prior to the patient being placed in a medically-induced coma.
-In response to the IND, the FDA requested additional non-clinical study data prior to commencement of a Phase 1 clinical trial.
-We are in the process of assessing next steps for the SAGE-689 program, and are evaluating possible alternative formulations for SAGE-689.
+We are in the process of assessing possible alternative formulations for SAGE-689 for potential future development.

-Further Exploitation of GABAA and NMDA Receptors
+Further Exploration of GABAA and NMDA Receptors

 We expect to continue to focus our research and development efforts on allosteric modulation of the GABAA and NMDA receptor systems in the brain.
-The GABAA and NMDA receptor systems are broadly accepted as impacting many psychiatric and neurological disorders, spanning disorders of mood, seizure, cognition, anxiety, sleep, pain, epilepsy, and movement disorders among others.
-We believe that we will have the opportunity to develop molecules from our internal portfolio to address a number of these disorders in the future.
+Our earlier stage efforts include GABAA receptor modulator compounds and programs such as SAGE-105 and our ST-320 and ST-500 programs, and additional compounds targeting the NMDA receptor such as SAGE-904, another positive allosteric modulator of the NMDA receptor.
+We have commenced INDenabling studies of SAGE-904.
+The GABAA and NMDA receptor systems are broadly accepted as impacting many psychiatric and neurological disorders, spanning disorders of mood, seizure, cognition, anxiety, sleep, pain, and movement among others.
+We believe that we may have the opportunity to develop molecules from our internal portfolio to address a number of these disorders in the future.
 Our ability to identify and develop such novel CNS therapies is enabled by our proprietary chemistry platform that is centered, as a starting point, on knowledge of the chemical scaffolds of certain endogenous neuroactive steroid compounds.
 We believe our knowledge of the chemistry and activity of allosteric modulators allows us to efficiently design molecules with different characteristics.
 This diversity enables us to regulate important properties such as half-life, brain penetration and receptor pharmacology to develop product candidates that have the potential for better selectivity, increased tolerability, and fewer off-target side effects than either current CNS therapies or previous therapies which have failed in development.

 Our current focus will remain on those indications where we can independently develop and commercialize our products, if approved.
 We believe our broad potential pipeline lessens our reliance on the success of any one program.
-We believe our ability to design and develop novel molecules with distinct profiles and receptor subtype selectivity will also provide us, in the future, with an opportunity to create value by potentially partnering these assets with third parties who possess the development and commercialization capabilities to pursue these programs.
+We believe our ability to design and develop novel molecules with distinct profiles and receptor subtype selectivity may also provide us, in the future, with the option, if we choose, to potentially partner certain assets with third parties who possess the development and commercialization capabilities to pursue these programs.